On Numerical Estimation of Joint Probability Distribution from Lebesgue Integral Quadratures: Numerical Estimation

-are calculated from sampled $l=1\dots M$ data, then correlation matrices are obtained.
+are calculated from sampled data.
 For implementation demonstration a subset of java library functionality is also implemented in native octave language in \texttt{\seqsplit{com/polytechnik/utils/LebesgueQuadraturesJointDistribution.m}}, see usage demonstration in \texttt{\seqsplit{LebesgueQuadratures.m}}.
 The results of java and octave implementations are identical.